semeer37/YTS/README.md

 2. **Terminal UI** (`cli_tui.py`): A rich terminal user interface built with Textual for keyboard-driven navigation
 3. **API Client Library** (`api.py`): A Python client for direct interaction with the YTS API

-All components share the same underlying API client, ensuring consistent behavior and reducing code duplication.

 ## Features

 ### Common Features